dannyhogan/StrandedAtSea/README.md

-# StrandedAtSea
+# StrandedAtSea - Text based quest game.
-A sailor is stranded out at sea, and you have to help him get back to shore safely!
+Lance is stuck out at sea!
+He needs your help!